Launching an Oklahoma Startup

 - Starting a Business in Oklahoma - SCORE also has a guide for starting a business in the state.

-Also recommended: Are you ready to create an Oklahoma startup and become an entrepreneur?
+Recommended: Are you ready to create an Oklahoma startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Oklahoma, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 Oklahoma is the home of a variety of industries and business sectors.
 Some of these industries have been instrumental in the state’s historic growth, while others are relatively new to the scene.
 Some of the more significant industries in Oklahoma are: